xcbhx/Herd-Immunity-Simulation/ReadMe.md

 ## Goals

-* Finish the code in these files to create a working simulation that creates log files of major events.
+* Finish the code in these files to create a working simulation that logs it's results.
-* Design your program to follow the rules of the simulation.
+* Design your program to follow the [rules](#rules) of the simulation.
 * Get your data for virus name, mortality rate, and reproductive rate from [this Guardian article](https://www.theguardian.com/news/datablog/ng-interactive/2014/oct/15/visualised-how-ebola-compares-to-other-infectious-diseases).
 * During every time step of the simulation, **every sick person** should randomly interact with **100 other people** in the population.
 The chance of a sick person infecting a person that they interact with is the virus's reproductive rate.
 Example: if a virus has a reproductive rate of 15, then, on average, a sick person should infect 15 of the 100 people they interact with during that time step.